viniciusban/awesomemess.com/index.md

   - First aim, then shoot
   - History started before Google IPO — Niall Ferguson
   - Just because I shouldn\'t, it doesn\'t mean I can\'t
+  - Just because I can, it doesn\'t mean I should
   - The first step of any project is to grossly underestimate its complexity and difficulty — Nicoll Hunt
   - Before software can be reusable it first has to be usable — Ralph Johnson
   - I call my staging environment \'Theory\' on account of how many things work in theory, but not in production — Corey Quinn